turingloop/gothamblog/_pages/academics.md

 #### Courses I will be finishing in Fall 2018:

 + Operating Systems
-+ Programming Languages
++ Theory & Implementation of Programming Languages
-+ Software Engineering 1
++ Software Engineering Principles
 + Big Data

 #### Courses I will be finishing in Spring 2019:

-+ Software Engineering 2
++ Software Engineering Practicum
 + Machine Learning
 + Differential Equations